matthew-acn/aem_guide/README.md

 3.Scroll down to the listed *typescript dependency version*
 4. Update the **package.json** file with the **latest version of typescript**

-Here's a screenshot of my file as it appears in the IntelliJ IDE
+Here's a screenshot of my file as it appears in the IntelliJ IDE.
 ![alt text](https://github.com/matthew-acn/aem_guide/blob/main/Typescript%20version.jpg)

 ---